 If you’re looking for something to spend a chunk of change on, the Corsair Virtuoso Wireless SE might be worth buying.

 The Corsair Virtuoso Wireless SE is a great gaming headset.
 It’s really well built, very comfortable, and easy to use on different platforms.
 The headset offers solid isolation, good sound, and arguably the best microphone on a gaming headset you can buy.
 However, it’s also very expensive—considerably more expensive than great wired gaming headsets like the Razer BlackShark V2 and Logitech G Pro X, and wireless ones like the SteelSeries Arctis 1 Wireless and Turtle Beach Stealth 600 Gen 2.
+It’s considerably more the more expensive wireless versions of the BlackShark V2 and G Pro X, even.

 Generally, we here at SoundGuys think it’s worth it to spend the money on decent pair of headphones.
 The Corsair Virtuoso Wireless SE is very much that, but it doesn’t nail everything, which means the things you really want might be better executed elsewhere.
 Whether it’s worth saving the $70-$100 if you don’t particularly need wireless audio or customizable lights or a microphone that’s quite as accurate depends largely on why you’re looking for a gaming headset in the first place.